Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **AWS Health Dashboard**

+> Use the AWS Health Dashboard to learn about specific operational issues that affect your account.
+When you get an alert, it includes remediation details and specific guidance so that you can take action for events that affect your resources

+_Q3: Which of the following can be used to author CloudFormation templates_?
+(Choose 2)

+**JSON**, **YAML**

+_Q4:When considering common cloud computing models, which model is Amazon Elastic Compute Cloud (AWS EC2) an example of?_

 **Infrastructure as a Service (IaaS)**

-Question 3

-Which of the following can be used to author _CloudFormation templates_?
-(Choose 2)

-- JSON
-- YAML

-Question 4

-When considering common cloud computing models, which model is Amazon Elastic Compute Cloud (AWS EC2) an example of?
+> IaaS includes the fundamental building blocks that can be rented from AWS.
+AWS manages the infrastructure and provides you a virtual machine that you can use however you'd like to meet your business requirements

 Question 5